Philadelphia's noteworthy restaurant openings of 2021

 - Down North Pizza

 - This North Philadelphia pizzeria opened with the mission of providing formerly incarcerated people with career opportunities and fair wages.
-The pizza joint has also won awards that go beyond the taste buds, including being named one of The World's 50 Best Restaurants' Champions of Change this year.
+The pizza joint has also won awards that go beyond the taste buds, including being named one of Bon Appétit's Heads of the Table this year — an acknowledgement of their work to help the community during the pandemic.

 - Location: 2804 W Lehigh Ave.

-Note: Editor's note: This story has been corrected to reflect that Down North accolades include being named one of Bon Appétit's Heads of Table, and to remove a reference to a Champions of Change award given to the pizzeria's former owner.